Kavalkinaru

 Kavalkinaru is a village panchayat in the Tirunelveli district of Tamil Nadu.
 It is located 24 km (15 Miles) from Nagercoil, 69 km (43 Miles) from Tirunelveli, and 99 km from Trivandrum International Airport.
 The nearest port, Tuticorin Port Trust, (also known as V.O.Chidambaram Port), is 111 km from Kavalkinaru.
 The town, once dependent on agriculture, livestock, stone mining, flower cultivation and the processing of Borassus (Palmyra Tree – பனை மரம்), is now embracing new technologies and professions.
 The high tunneling-effect of the Western Ghats has enabled this region to be a major Wind Power generation area for India, with thousands of windmills.
 There are also the test facilities for ISRO Propulsion Complex, a part of Indian Space Research Organisation (ISRO), on the lower slopes of the Mahendragiri mountain near Kavalkinaru.

 History

-Kavalkinaru has its roots in the early Dravidian Civilization, and its history can be traced from the early 17th century (around 1698 A.D.).
 This region was predominantly ruled by the majestic Pandyan Dynasty, as their kingdom was established from the south of the Kaveri River till Kanyakumari.
 The name originated from the well that provided fresh water for the soldiers of the Cheras, Cholas, and Pandiyas kingdoms, which is still preserved in the town.